School Committee - February 06, 2025

 You all set?

-Sorry, am I up?
+Sorry.
+Am I up?

-I didn't come prepared with comments today, but I just wanted to address the issue of the lowering the age to 14.
+I didn't come prepared with comments today, but I just wanted to address the issue of lowering the age to 14.

+You know, in this moment and culture of repression and anti-immigrant sentiment, you know, there are some significant concerns that are raised to really create a culture of intimidation in our schools at this time.
 You know, as a former immigration practitioner, we see so many examples of cases, even in Massachusetts, where law enforcement and immigration are mingled.

-And I just, I really, I think this is a serious issue and it does not keep us safer.
+And I just want to say, I think this is a serious issue.
+And I just want to say, I think this is a serious issue and it does not keep us safer.
+It creates a culture of intimidation in our schools for vulnerable youth.

 And I'm really strongly hoping the school committee will make the right choice and keep the policy as is and keep our kids and our communities protected.